alegarciadelrio/azuredevops/README.md

    - For container deployments: Use the files in the `deploy-container` folder
    - For Kubernetes deployments on Amazon EKS: Use the files in the `deploy-eks` folder
    - For Kubernetes deployments on on-premises clusters: Use the files in the `deploy-on-prem-kubernetes` folder
+   - For Kubernetes deployments with secure environment variables: Use the files in the `deploy-with-library` folder
    - For pull request notifications: Use the files in the `notify-pull-request-reviewers` folder

 3. **Customize the Configuration**: